Description

 Overnight at Hotel in Lima

 Transfer to the airport for the flight to Cusco.
-Upon Arrival Transfer to the Hotel in the Urubamba Valley, known as Sacred Valley, where the Urubamba River, a headstream of the Amazon passes through.
+Upon Arrival Transfer to the Hotel in the Urubamba Valley, known as Sacred Valley, where the Urubamba River, a headstream where the Amazon passes through.

 Overnight at Hotel in Sacred Valley

-Category A Property: Hotel Sonesta Posada del Inca Yucay 3* or similar (standard room)
+Category A Property: Hotel Sonesta Posada del Inca Yucay or similar (standard room)

-Day 03 – Saturday Sacred Valley
+Day 04 – Monday Sacred Valley (B/L)

-In the afternoon, a visit to Ollantaytambo, a typical Inca community, is included.
+This morning, enjoy a visit to Ollantaytambo, a typical Inca community, is included.
 Towering above the town of Ollantaytambo we will find the Inca fortress of Ollantaytambo.
 Steep stone terraces rising from the edge of town lead up to the fortress ruins at the top of the hill.
 A stone stairway leads up through the terrace walls, allowing visitors to step out on them.
 One of the best-preserved areas lies north of the Hanan Huacaypata square: an area of 15 blocks of houses built on top of carved stone walls.

 Transfer by bus to the train station of Ollantaytambo where the tour starts by train that goes through the fertile plain of the Urubamba valley and on to Aguas Calientes.
 From there, small busses drive up the steep mountain to the ruin town.